 Web design makes for a very flexible career path.
 Like virtually every other line of work, you can use your skills to land a job at an established company.
 But you can also start your freelance venture or a small agency in short order.

 If you do choose the latter, you’ll certainly face some challenges.
-Bringing in clients, establishing a good reputation and building a portfolio all take time and effort.
-However, it’s also a relatively cheap type of business to both start up and run.
+Bringing in clients, establishing a good reputation, and building a portfolio all take time and effort.
+However, it’s also a relatively cheap type of business to start up and manage.

 That being said, it’s still important to weigh the pros and cons of the products and services you buy.
 Each extra cost, while potentially tax-deductible, is also a direct hit on your wallet.

 Today, we’ll take a look at some typical items that web designers might be tempted to spend their hard-earned money on.
 With each one, we’ll also provide you with some guidance that you can use to determine whether or not they’re worth your cash.